LGBTQ rights in Senegal: Laws on same-sex sexual activity

-Without prejudice to the more serious penalties provided for in the preceding paragraphs or by articles 320 and 321 of this Code, whoever will have committed an improper or unnatural act with a person of the same sex will be punished by imprisonment of between one and five years and by a fine of 100,000 to 1,500,000 francs.
-If the act was committed with a person below the age of 21, the maximum penalty will always be applied.

-In 2016, Senegalese President Macky Sall has said he will never legalize gay sex.
-He said: "Never, under my authority, will homosexuality be legalized in the Senegalese lands."
+On 25 February 2026, Prime Minister of Senegal Ousmane Sonko presented a bill to lengthen prison sentences and increase fines for so-called "unnatural" acts.
+This bill, which was a campaign promise of the Prime Minister, was adopted on March 12.
+The new law includes a prison sentence of 5 to 10 years for "unnatural acts," fines of 100,000 to ten million CFA francs, compared to the 1.5 million of the previous law, as well as a ban on the "promotion, financing and support of homosexuality, bisexuality and transsexuality."
+It also includes a penalty for "abusive relationships conducted in bad faith".

+According to the United Nations High Commissioner for Human Rights, Volker Türk, the new law violates human rights.
+On 30 March 2026, the law was signed by President Bassirou Diomaye Faye and published in the official gazette the following day.
+According to Le Monde, the press reported daily on the arrests of homosexuals in a context marked by a "wave of homophobia".

+Policies

-Recognition of same-sex relationships
+Same-sex relationships

 Same-sex couples have no legal recognition, whether in the form of marriage or civil unions.
+In June 2026, the National Assembly voted unanimously to amend the Constitution to ban same-sex marriage.

 Adoption of children

 According to information published in July 2011 by the United States Department of State, a couple married for a minimum of five years or an unmarried person who is at least 35 years of age is eligible to adopt a Senegalese child if there is at least 15 years between the age of the child and the age of the adopting parent.
 Senegalese law does not specifically make LGBTQ persons ineligible to adopt.